Huoliangchen/CISC3320-project1/README.md

    (chdir pathofthefile.)

-5. use complie and ./a.out to complie and.run a program. use (complie example.c) complie file to an a.out file then use(./a.out) run the a.out we complie before.
+5. use complie and ./a.out to complie and.run a program.
+   (complie example.c) complie file to an a.out file then use(./a.out) run the a.out we complie before.